Growing Tomatoes in Planter Boxes: A Complete Guide

 You can explore more in our companion post, How to Use Planters for Tomatoes.

-Choosing the Right Size and Depth for a Tomato Planter
+What’s the Right Size and Depth for a Tomato Planter?

 Tomatoes aren’t shy about spreading out.
 Their root systems need plenty of room to anchor and absorb nutrients.

-- Determinate tomatoes (compact or bushy types) do well in planters 18 inches wide and 12–18 inches deep.
+- Determinate tomatoes (compact or bush varieties) grow well in planters about 18 inches wide and 12–18 inches deep.

-- Plastic planters are lightweight, moisture-retentive, and won’t crack.
+- Plastic planters are lightweight, retain moisture well, and resist cracking outdoors.

-- Wooden planters look natural but can rot unless sealed.
+- Wooden planters provide natural insulation but may deteriorate over time if not sealed.

-- Clay or terra cotta breathe well but dry out quickly.
+- Clay or terra cotta containers allow excellent airflow but tend to dry out more quickly in hot weather.

-Want more insight into selecting a container?
-Read our post on The Perfect Planter for Growing Tomatoes.
+For more guidance on selecting containers, see our article, The Perfect Planter for Growing Tomatoes.

 Choosing the Right Type of Tomato for Your Planter Box